 Create a soundproof box for your mic

-If you’re just starting out and don’t want to splurge on any expensive equipment, that’s fine.
+If you’re just starting out and don’t want to splurge on any expensive equipment like a professional sound designer would, that’s fine.
 While most mics will do just fine for podcasting, some are better than the others.
 However, once you soundproof your room with methods we explained above, the quality of sound will already improve significantly.

 Still, there’s another thing to do if you want to take the extra step.
 You can purchase a soundproof box for your microphone, or build one yourself.

 Make a simple box that’s big enough to surround your mic.
 Make sure to cover it with foam, carpeting or whatever else that could dampen the noise coming from the sides.

 If you don’t have many rooms to choose from, try the closet since many people recommend it as an alternative.
 Though it may seem funny to sit in a closet to record a podcast, you’ll notice how great the quality of the audio is.
 Closets are usually proof to sound thanks to all the clothes hanging in there.

 The clothes on the racks prevent the sound from getting to the hard surfaces of walls.
 This might give you better sound quality than the one you’d get in your living room.
 A car is also a good option because it has fairly nice acoustic and not as many hard surfaces.